Tuesday, 27 December 2016

 (Source : Independent newspaper online, AP)

-Egoistic people do not like embarrassments and will punish those who even see this sign of their weakness.
-For men, being caught in a restaurant without the money to pay a bill is a major embarrassment.
-Similarly, caught with trouser fly open or burping/passing gas in public is a major embarrassment.
-Of course, deliberately creating an embarrassing situation might not be practical for commoners like us, but how a person feels after an embarrassing situation is a good indicator of ego.
-If an unforeseen embarrassment leads to immense anger against someone - a subordinate, colleague or servant, or even against oneself, it is a sure sign of a bloated ego.
-Capability to laugh at oneself when one is the victim of an embarrassing situation is a sign of a trim ego.
+Egoistic people do not like embarrassments and often punish those who even witness such signs of their weakness.
+For men, being caught in a restaurant without money to pay the bill is a major embarrassment.
+Similarly, being caught with an open fly, or burping or passing gas in public, can be deeply embarrassing.
+Of course, deliberately creating an embarrassing situation might not be practical for commoners like us, but how a person responds afterwards is a useful indicator of ego.
+If an unforeseen embarrassment leads to intense anger towards someone—a subordinate, colleague or servant, or even oneself—it is a clear sign of a bloated ego.
+The ability to laugh at oneself in such moments is a sign of a well-trimmed ego.

-Treating those far less powerful than us, better – It is said in Indian mythology that when an angry sage once kicked the all-powerful Lord Vishnu in the chest, Lord Vishnu humbly enquired with the sage whether his leg was hurt by this kick.
-Lord Krishna who was an avatar of Lord Vishnu, is said to have shared with gusto, the beaten rice meal of his penniless, old classmate Sudama.
+• Treating those far less powerful than us, better – Indian mythology recounts that when an angry sage once kicked the all-powerful Lord Vishnu in the chest, Lord Vishnu humbly enquired whether the sage’s leg had been hurt.
+Lord Krishna, an avatar of Vishnu, is also said to have shared with delight the beaten rice meal of his penniless, elderly classmate Sudama.

-I have known a Professor who was the head of a department team of teachers (HOD) in a university department, consisting of several other junior teachers.
-In most cases, if one of his junior team members neglected to do something, he would himself do it.
-If a junior teacher refused to take on (teach) a subject/course, he would cheerfully accept to teach it himself.
-Some of the other teachers would even say ‘what is our HOD doing?
-He is letting so and so take advantage of him’.
-In fact some would even try to convince this professor to be more ‘strict’ and ‘demanding’ but the professor would have none of it.
-I have never heard of him using power (threat/coercion) to force a team member to do something.
-The Professor would always request using the most humble and respectful language, as if, he himself was the subordinate.
+I once knew a professor who was the Head of Department (HOD) in a university, leading a team of several junior teachers.
+In most cases, if a junior colleague neglected a task, he would quietly do it himself.
+If someone refused to teach a course, he would cheerfully accept it.
+Some colleagues would even remark, ‘What is our HOD doing?
+He’s letting so-and-so take advantage of him.’
+A few tried to convince him to be more strict and demanding, but he would have none of it.
+I never once saw him use power or coercion to compel others.
+He always made requests in the most humble and respectful language, as though he were the subordinate.

-Trust and forgiveness – Some of my great spiritual heroes used this technique to bust their egos.
-It is said that Lord Ram the powerful warrior avatar of Lord Vishnu forgave Ravana after he was beaten in the war and then even approached Ravana in all humility.
-Imagine approaching a criminal who kidnaps our beloved lover or wife and imprisons her for several years.
-If we ever manage to fight this criminal and get back our spouse, will we ever want to see the face of this wretched person again?
+• Trust and forgiveness – Some of my spiritual heroes used these as powerful ego-busting tools.
+It is said that Lord Rama, the mighty warrior avatar of Vishnu, forgave Ravana after defeating him in battle and even approached him with humility.
+Imagine confronting someone who has kidnapped your beloved wife and held her captive for years.
+If we were to defeat such a person and rescue our loved one, would we ever want to see their face again?
 But not Lord Rama.
-Lord Rama asked his devoted younger brother Lakshmana to approach Ravana as a disciple, to gain Ravana’s expertise on statecraft.
-Similarly, while Jesus lay on the cross dying, one of his statements was about forgiveness for those who had harmed him.
+He asked his devoted younger brother Lakshmana to approach Ravana as a disciple and learn from his expertise in statecraft.
+Similarly, as Jesus lay dying on the cross, one of his final utterances was a prayer of forgiveness for those who harmed him.

-Most religions have, in the form of some rituals or customs, some in-built ego reduction techniques.
-For example, the Catholic Church has the sacrament of confession where a person has to actually kneel down and confess his or her sins to a priest.
-Even a Catholic priest is expected to confess his wrong-doings to another priest.
-It can be a very humbling experience indeed to entrust our innermost secrets to some other human with whom we have limited intimacy.
-Similarly, among Hindus we have the ritual of offering our hair for gods.
-A good lock of hair is often an indicator of ‘good looks’ and therefore also our ‘ego’.
-To lose our crown of glory is indeed an exercise in humility.
-Prostrating before gods in temples or touching the feet of gurus or elders, suryanamaskar etc. are different traditions in Hindu – Indian culture designed to reduce our bloated egos and maintain this balance.
-In Islamic traditions, the namaaz and touching the forehead to the ground in prayer are acts meant to reduce the ego.
+Most religions incorporate ego-reducing practices through rituals or customs.
+For instance, in the Catholic Church, the sacrament of confession requires a person to kneel and confess their sins to a priest.
+Even Catholic priests are expected to confess to another priest.
+It can be a deeply humbling experience to reveal our innermost secrets to someone with whom we share little personal intimacy.
+Among Hindus, there is the ritual of offering one’s hair to the gods.
+A full head of hair is often associated with good looks and ego, and to sacrifice it is an act of humility.
+Prostrating before gods in temples, touching the feet of gurus or elders, and performing suryanamaskar are all practices in Indian culture aimed at reducing the ego.
+In Islam, the act of namaaz, with one’s forehead touching the ground in prayer, also serves to humble the self.

 ©Staju Jacob, 2016.